LLNL/sundials/doc/cvode/guide/source/Usage/index.rst

       * ``user_data`` a pointer to user data, the same as the ``user_data`` parameter passed to :c:func:`CVodeSetUserData`.

    **Return value:**
-      Should return 0 if successful, a negative value if an unrecoverable error occurred (the integraiton is halted), or a positive value if a recoverable error occurred (the integrator will, in most cases, try to correct and reattempt the step).
+      Should return 0 if successful, a negative value if an unrecoverable error occurred (the integration is halted), or a positive value if a recoverable error occurred (the integrator will, in most cases, try to correct and reattempt the step).

    **Notes:**
       The tolerance passed to the projection function (``epsProj``) is the